The Moment (2026 film)

-The Moment is an upcoming American mockumentary film directed by Aidan Zamiri and written by Zamiri and Bertie Brandes.
+The Moment is a 2026 mockumentary film directed by Aidan Zamiri, who co-wrote it with Bertie Brandes from an original idea by Charli XCX.
 The film stars Charli XCX, Rosanna Arquette, Kate Berlant, Jamie Demetriou, Hailey Benton Gates, Isaac Powell, and Alexander Skarsgård.

-The Moment is scheduled to be released in the United States by A24 on January 30, 2026.
+The Moment premiered at the 2026 Sundance Film Festival on January 23, 2026, and was released in the United States by A24 on January 30.
+The film received mixed reviews from critics.

-Premise

-A mockumentary revolving around a pop star gearing up to lead her first headlining tour.
+Plot